HL7/vrdr/input/pagecontent/usage.md

 BPLACE_ST = in astandard extension in Decedent.    state field means address state, not jurisdiction.
 Would need to add extension to support inclusion of jurisdiction code, or constrain the address state field to jurisdiction.
 If non-US this could be an issue.
 BSTATE = is in BirthRecordIdentifier, and it is a Jurisdiction.
 STATEC = is US State/Territory or CA Province/Territory, not Jurisdiction.
+* Some IJE Fields intentionally not mapped, should enumerate
+* Some IJE fields map to:
+    * Vital Records Messaging IG messages (e.g., VOID, ALIAS, and REPLACE  )
+    * Vital Records Messaging IG content (e.g., coded ethnicity and race)